-Research question 1: What human population attributes are the primary drivers of habitat change?
+3 (4a) Research questions for Objective 4: What human population attributes are the primary drivers of habitat change in this area?

 To gain a full appreciation of how habitat changes influence the two primates, one needs a good understanding of the factors that drive the habitat change.
-Generally, increasing human population size is considered the driver of habitat change while changes of household size and numbers are seldom considered.
+Generally, increasing human population size is considered the driver of habitat change, while changes of household size and numbers are seldom considered.
 Yet declines in household size and concomitant increases in the number of households typically increase the per capita consumption of natural resources by humans.
 I am testing the hypothesis that reductions in average household size and concomitant growth in household numbers are contributing to the effects of simple population growth as important causes of habitat change in the study area.